IrisDynamics/orcaSDK_tutorials/Tutorials/02_ReadOrcaMode/02_ReadOrcaMode.md

 # Read Orca Mode

-In this tutorial we will adjust the basic app to display whatever mode the Orca is currnetly in.
+In this tutorial we will adjust the basic app to display whatever mode the Orca is currently in.

 We begin with the source code from tutorial 1: